 Tag der Deutschen Einheit – Day of German Unity

 The third of October is the Day of German Unity, celebrated as German National Day.
-Tonight we will hold the reception to celebrate in commemoration of the anniversary of the German reunification in 1990, the day that celebrates a reunited Germany, reunited families, reunited culture and Berlin was once again designated as the capital of united Germany.
+We celebrated in commemoration of the anniversary of the German re-unification in 1990.
+This day celebrated a re-united Germany, now consisting of 16 states and a population of more than 82 million.

 In recognition of this day and its significance, Brisbane’s iconic bridges, Story Bridge and Victoria Bridge, showed the colours of the German flag in a stunning display of lights.
 This was also a great sign of the tremendous support of the city of Brisbane for Brisbane German Week.

 On the evening of the Day of German Unity we celebrated with a classical concert and you were invited to join us for this cultural highlight of Brisbane German Week 2019.
 The reception on the occasion of the Day of German Unity took place at the brand-new, and Australia’s first, Mercedes-BenzAutohaus in Newstead.